First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 Pastor Lars Larson, Ph.D.

 Greetings.
 My name is Lars Larson.
 I am the pastor of the First Baptist Church of Leominster, Massachusetts.
 I have served in this church since July, 1998.
-My family and I arrived here after I served for four years as a pastor of an international church in Munich, Germany.
-We are originally from Northern California where we served our Lord for 17 years in the Sacramento region.
-I have been in the ministry for 37 years, having served in churches in Texas and California as well as Germany.
+My family and I arrived here after I served for four years as the pastor of the Munich International Community Church in Munich, Germany.
+We are originally from Northern California where we served our Lord for 17 years in the Sacramento area.
+I have been in the ministry for 43 years, having served in churches in Texas and California as well as in Germany.
 My college and seminary training includes a Bachelor of Arts (BA), Master of Divinity (M.Div.), and Doctor of Philosophy (Ph.D.) degrees.
 The latter two were received from the Golden Gate Baptist Theological Seminary of Mill Valley, California.
 My PhD is in Biblical Studies with emphasis in the New Testament.
-My wife, Mary, and I have celebrated 39 years of marriage and our God has blessed us with three daughters, two of which are married to Air Force men.
+My wife, Mary, and I have celebrated 45 years of marriage.
+Our God has blessed us with three daughters, who are all married.
 We have 6 grandchildren.
-Our youngest daughter will soon turn 16.

 It is my conviction that much of Christendom, even much of what is called evangelicalism, is characterized by faith and practice that is not in accord with true salvation in Christ.
 I fear that a great many of our church members have embraced a "faith" that they have been taught and that they believe sincerely has saved them from their sins, but that in actuality they remain under God's wrath.
-People attend church in great numbers, they are enthused and "committed", they "believe" the gospel that they have been taught, but the content of what they believe is severely flawed or void of substance.
-"The faith" taught today suffers in ways which are reflected in the New Testament.
+People attend church in great numbers, they are enthused and "committed" in that they "believe" the gospel that they have been taught, but the content of what they believe is severely flawed or void of substance.
+"The faith" taught today suffers in ways which the New Testament warned us to repudiate.
 There are false teachers who are corrupting "the faith" in ways similar to what Jude described, who are "turning the grace of God into a license to sin" (Jude 3).
 The faith is suffering terribly because pastors are failing to "hand down" the "teaching" to their congregations.
-Pastors now deliver therapeutic talks, substituting this for the preaching of the faith (1 Tim.
+Many pastors now deliver therapeutic talks, substituting this for the preaching of the faith (1 Tim.
 4:3).
-There are those that stand in our pulpits blatantly denying long-held tenants of the faith--salvation by grace alone, justification by faith alone, and the authority of the Scriptures alone.
+There are those that stand in our pulpits blatantly denying long-held tenets of the faith--salvation by grace alone, justification through faith alone, and the authority of the Holy Scriptures alone.

 I pray that many of His people may be brought to know Him in truth through what has been included in these pages.
 I pray that our Lord will use what has been included here to help you to know and grow in the grace and knowledge of our Lord Jesus Christ.